springfall2008/batpred/docs/predbat-plan-card.md

 e.g. 'Charge&nearr; 70%' is charge to 70% SoC, and 'Discharge&searr; 4%' is discharge the battery to the 4% reserve level.

 - **PV kWh** - The predicted solar forecast for the half hour slot, estimated from the [Solcast Forecast](apps-yaml.md#solcast-solar-forecast).<BR>
-If the PV forecast is above 0.2kWh for the slot it will be coloured Melon Red, above 0.1kWh it will be Yellow, otherwise it will be Silver Grey.
+If the PV forecast is above 0.2kWh for the slot it will be coloured Melon Red with a little sun symbol, above 0.1kWh it will be Yellow with a sun symbol, otherwise it will be Silver Grey.

 - **Load kWh** - The predicted house load for the half hour slot, estimated as a weighted average of the number of [days_previous](apps-yaml.md#basics)
 [Historical data](apps-yaml.md#historical-data) from your inverter or other house load sensor.<BR>